bartificer/programming-by-stealth/docs/_tidbits/tidbit19.md

 Fetching the HTML and parsing it into a DOM-like data structure isn't challenging — there are excellent open souce modules available for both of those tasks.
 With very little effort I was able to get to the point where I could use jQuery-like syntax to extract information from the pages published at the URLs.

 The problem is finding the most appropriate text to use as the headline in all that data.
 The headline you see when you view the article in a browser literally must be there, but extracting it in a purely algorithmic way proved surprisingly challenging.
-The real internet is a very messy place, and just about every site does things just a little differently!
+The real internet is a very messy place, and just about every site does things a little differently!

 My first implementation simply extracted the text from the page's `<title>` tag.
 This usually does contain at least some of the headline, but not always all of it, and it usually contains **more** than just the headline.
 Just about every site pre-fixes or post-fixes some kind of branding around the headline, and some sites even truncate them.
 This approach left a lot of manual cleanup after the link was generated.